FreeStreamAVS/Notifications/README.txt

-15
+16
 |||
-11/12/2016 - Update is ready for download exit and go to FreeStream Pro to install update
+12/09/2016 - Update is ready for download exit and go to FreeStream Pro and click #3 to install update

----Live TV updated with new guide info ---
+--- Live TV ---

 If have just done this disregard this message.